yburda/iwae/README.md

 python download_mnist.py
 ```

-The OMNIGLOT dataset has not been publicly released yet.
-We will update the repository once it gets released.
+The OMNIGLOT dataset can be found at https://github.com/brendenlake/omniglot.
+We used a version of the dataset resized to 28x28 pixels available in this repository.

 # Usage
 ## Training randomly initialized models